 Click here to listen to a reading of this blog:

-March is Autoimmune Disease Awareness Month, which is important and relevant to many with hypothyroidism, as 90% of the cases of hypothyroidism are caused by the autoimmune disease Hashimoto’s Thyroiditis.
+March is Autoimmune Disease Awareness Month, which is important and relevant to many of us with hypothyroidism, as 90% of the cases of hypothyroidism are actually caused by the autoimmune disease Hashimoto’s Thyroiditis.

-Yet a lot of people still do not seem to know if their hypothyroidism is of the autoimmune kind!
+Yet a lot of people still do not seem to know if their hypothyroidism is of the autoimmune kind and this can play a part in the managing of their thyroid condition.

 What is Hashimoto’s Thyroiditis?

-Hashimoto’s causes the body to attack and destroy its own thyroid gland, causing hypothyroidism as the thyroid begins to dysfunction from the damage caused.
-As time goes by, if this autoimmune disease is not well controlled, your own body attacks and destroys your own thyroid as if it is the enemy, which can cause your levels to gradually get worse and worse, meaning further increases in thyroid medication dosage and worsening symptoms.
+Hashimoto’s is an autoimmune disease which causes the body to attack and destroy its own thyroid gland, causing hypothyroidism as the thyroid begins to dysfunction from the damage caused.
+As time goes by, if this autoimmune disease is not well controlled, your own body continues to attack and destroy your own thyroid as if it is the enemy, which can cause your levels to gradually get worse and worse, meaning further increases in thyroid medication dosage and worsening symptoms.
+It can also feel tricky to get on top of your thyroid condition for good.

 How Do I Know if I Have Hashimoto’s?

-To know if you have Hashimoto’s, you need two thyroid antibody tests conducted: TPOAB and TGAB.
+To know if you have Hashimoto’s, you need two thyroid antibody tests conducted: TPOAB (thyroid peroxidase antibodies) and TGAB (thyroglobulin antibodies).

-Having Hashimoto’s will usually show as these two results being above range, although it is believed that as many as 10% of those with Hashimoto’s don’t show on tests still.
+Having Hashimoto’s will usually show as one or two of these test results being above range, although it is thought that as many as 10% of those with Hashimoto’s don’t show up on tests.

-It is worth knowing that you could see variations in your thyroid antibody and TSH results each time you test though, with them being high one time, low the next, high the next time and so on.
-This is believed to be a common sign of Hashimoto’s (swinging test results) as ongoing destruction of your thyroid gland causes sudden surges of thyroid hormone to be released into the blood.
+It is also worth knowing that you could see variations in your thyroid antibody and hormone results each time you test, with them being high one time, low the next, high the next time and so on.
+This is due to the ongoing destruction of your thyroid gland causing surges of thyroid hormone to be released into the blood.

 Signs of Hashimoto’s Can Include: